-They called the Constitutional Amendment that sought to set up NJAC as unconstitutional.
+They called the Constitutional Amendment that sought to set up NJAC unconstitutional.
 Simply.

-And for good measure the bench asked for suggestions to "improve the collegium system."
+And for good measure, the bench asked for suggestions to "improve the collegium system."
+Really?!

 To understand the fundamental flaws in the collegium system further, let us evaluate how the appointments of the judges are made in other countries, specifically where British common law formed the basis of the legal system.